 Fires when a group header is clicked.

-The HeaderClick event handler receives an argument of the ASPxClientNavBarGroupClickEventArgs type.
-The following properties provide information specific to this event.
+The HeaderClick event's data class is ASPxClientNavBarGroupClickEventArgs.
+The following properties provide information specific to this event:

 |htmlElement||Gets the HTML object that contains the processed group.|

 |htmlEvent||Gets a DHTML event object that relates to the processed event.|